These Maple Pecan Cinnamon Rolls are covered in a gooey maple caramel and pecans. The perfect make ahead recipe for the holidays or a long weekend.

 Another note about this recipe, the dough for this recipe makes 3 dozen cinnamon rolls.
 The Pecan Caramel Topping recipe includes enough caramel for ONE dozen cinnamon rolls.
 If you want to cover all of your dough with the Pecan Caramel topping, you’ll want to triple that portion of the recipe.

-I prefer to make one dozen Pecan Caramel Cinnamon Rolls, then turn the other two dozen into a Butter Cream Cinnamon Roll (that recipe is coming up tomorrow).
+I prefer to make one dozen Pecan Caramel Cinnamon Rolls, then turn the other two dozen into a Butter Cream Cinnamon Roll.

 Step by Step Picture Instructions

 First you’ll make your dough.
 If you’ve never baked with yeast before, don’t be intimidated.

 I encourage you to read through the directions all the way through before baking your cinnamon rolls.

 The key to fluffy and risen cinnamon rolls is making sure your yeast is activated.
 You’ll use a mixture of warm water and warm milk.
 Make sure your liquids aren’t too hot (boiling) and not too cold.

 A happy medium warm will activate your yeast and start it growing.
 I also like to sprinkle a teaspoon of sugar in with my yeast.
 The yeast will feed on the sugar and grow nicely.

 Below is what it looks like once I have stirred my yeast and sugar into the liquids.
 You can see that it’s starting to bubble on the right.

 Set it aside for five minutes to make sure that your yeast is activated.
 This step is the most important part of the recipe.